tjhillard/discord-bot-ts/README.md

 # discord-bot-ts

-🤖 A TypeScript wrapper around Discord.js that enables the building of scalable, maintainable, and declarative discord bots.
-Inspired by Nest.js and Angular, this library encourages SOLID application design through the use of depency injection and the
+🤖 A TypeScript wrapper around Discord.js that enables the building of scalable declarative discord bots.
+Inspired by Nest.js and Angular, this library encourages SOLID application design.

 - Decorators for declarative syntax 🛋
 - Runtime Dependency injection support 💉
-- Simple database integration with TypeORM 💾
 - Modular structure for better organizaed projects 🏗
 - Runtime exception handling 👷‍
 - Useful enums for event types 🎟